-Louis Johnson choreographed Forces of Rhythm for the Dance Theatre of Harlem
+Louis Johnson choreographs Forces of Rhythm for the Dance Theatre of Harlem

-Johnson began making dances in 1953 and achieved his greatest fame as a choreographer who comically combines a continuum of movement styles including social dances to popular music, classical ballet technique, Katherine Dunham inspired modern dance, spiritual dancing, and acrobatics.
-One of his two most popular ballets are Forces of Rhythm (1972), created for the Dance Theatre of Harlem, it was the young companies signature work.
-It juuxtapo
+Louis Johnson began making dances in 1953 and achieved his greatest fame as a choreographer who comically combines a continuum of movement styles, including social dances with popular music, classical ballet technique, Katherine Dunham-inspired modern dance, spiritual dancing, and acrobatics.
+One of his two most popular ballets are Forces of Rhythm (1972), created for the Dance Theatre of Harlem; it was the young company’s signature work.

 Sylvester Campbell joins Winnipeg Ballet

-In 1972, Joined the Royal Winnipeg ballet in Canada as a principal dancer and also began guesting with Maurice Bejart’s Ballet du XXme Siecle (Ballet of the 20th Century) company in Brussels, Belgium for 3 years .
+In 1972, Sylvester Campbell joined the Royal Winnipeg ballet in Canada as a principal dancer and also began guesting with Maurice Béjart’s Ballet du XXme Siècle (Ballet of the 20th Century) company in Brussels, Belgium for three years.

-Anna Benna Sims Joined the Grand Ballet Canadiens
+Anna Benna Sims joins the Grand Ballet Canadiens

-A tradition dating back to 1954, the Dance Magazine awards long celebrated living legends who’ve made a lasting impact on dance.
+A tradition dating back to 1954, the Dance Magazine awards long celebrated living legends who have made a lasting impact on dance.

-During 1972, she also became a presidential appointee to the National Endowment for the Arts (NEA).
-Created by the U.S. Congress in 1965, NEA is an independent agency of the United States federal government that offers support and funding for projects exhibiting artistic excellence.
+In addition to receiving the award in 1972, Judith Jamison also became a presidential appointee to the National Endowment for the Arts (NEA).
+Created by the US Congress in 1965, NEA is an independent agency of the United States federal government that offers support and funding for projects exhibiting artistic excellence.

 Katherine Dunham choreographed and directed Scott Joplin’s opera, Treemonisha

 Dr. T.J.
-Anderson, the renowned African American composer, who was in residence at the Atlanta Symphony Orchestra (1969-1972) and was the Danford Visiting Professor of Music at Morehouse College, orchestrated using Joplin’s “personal notated score,” and his own copy of the score.
-Joplin scholars considered Anderson’s orchestrations the definitive version of “Treemonisha” by being “in line with Joplin’s original vision.”
+Anderson, the renowned African American composer who was in residence at the Atlanta Symphony Orchestra (1969-1972) and was the Danford Visiting Professor of Music at Morehouse College, orchestrated Scott Joplin’s Treemonisha using Joplin’s “personal notated score” and his own copy of the score.
+Joplin scholars considered Anderson’s orchestrations the definitive version of Treemonisha by being “in line with Joplin’s original vision.”

-The creative team also included the celebrated African American Katherine Dunham, who directed and choreographed; the legendary African American Dr. Wendell Whalum, director of Morehouse’s Glee Club who musically directed the Glee Club and the Morehouse, Spellman, and Atlanta community singers; and the white anti-racist integrationist Robert Shaw, director of the Atlanta Symphony Orchestra, who conducted.
+The creative team of the production also included the celebrated African American Katherine Dunham, who directed and choreographed; the legendary African American Dr. Wendell Whalum, director of Morehouse’s Glee Club, who musically directed the Morehouse, Spellman, and Atlanta community singers; and the white anti-racist integrationist Robert Shaw, director of the Atlanta Symphony Orchestra, who conducted.

-The cast included the crystal voiced Alpha Floyd as Treemonisha, Seth McCoy as Remus, Harold Henderson as Zodzetrik, Louise Parker and Simon Estes as Monisha and Ned, and Dunham’s East St. Louis’s Performing Arts Training Center Dancers.
+The cast included the crystal voiced Alpha Floyd as Treemonisha; Seth McCoy as Remus; Harold Henderson as Zodzetrik; Louise Parker and Simon Estes as Monisha and Ned, respectively; and Dunham’s East St. Louis’s Performing Arts Training Center Dancers.

-Jun 27: Boston Ballet dancers joins Rudolf Nureyev on a tour to Mexico.
+Jun 27: Boston Ballet dancers join Rudolf Nureyev on a tour to Mexico.